-There are many speaker types in the market today, and this is always a plus for anyone who is looking for an audio solution that will pertain to their every need, including power, sound quality, shape, size, personality, and certain personality specialties each type comes with.
+There are many types of speakers in the market today, and this is always a plus for anyone who is looking for an audio solution that will pertain to their every need, including power, sound quality, shape, size, personality, and certain personality specialties each type comes with.
 However, it is highly recommended to do a little bit of research on specifics in order to enjoy high utility value and find which speaker is best for you depending on your own individual needs.
 Not only which “type” of speaker is important to understand, but you should also make it a point to overview some of the popular speaker specifications, such as determining frequency response, impedance, sensitivity, and of course the speakers’ power handling capabilities.
 These are essentials that determine the overall quality and also help you create a customized soundscape wherever you may need it.
 But first, let’s learn about some technical terms you may come across.

 Categorization of speaker types